 Contrast also helps establish some form of hierarchy.
 It tells the user which elements are important and need to be viewed first.
 In this case, size contrast is typically used.
 For instance, the size variation in title and subtitle helps the user recognize the main topic or focus of the content.

 In some cases, web designers use space to emphasize the image or element that is important.
 The amount of space that separates different elements defines their relationship.
 Relatedly, scale contrast is also commonly used to make an element stand out so that the eye just intuitively recognizes it as something much more important than the other elements in the site.

 Designers, particularly those who are used to print design rather than web design, will often attempt to convert the same experience from print to screen.
 Keep in mind that reading ink on paper differs significantly from reading on a computer screen, notebook, or smartphone.

 Designers will often overdo their website designs by overcomplicating things with way too many drop shadows, borders, fonts, colors, and other elements.
 This creates a cluttered appearance that they may be able to get away with in print, but not so much when read on a computer or mobile.
-When there’s too much going on on a page, it defeats the purpose of wanting viewers of staying and exploring more of your website.
-A cluttered page will most likely turn viewers away and cause them to quickly want to exit your site.
+When there’s too much going on on a page, it defeats the purpose of wanting viewers to stay and explore more of your website.
+A cluttered page will likely turn viewers off and cause them to quickly want to exit your site.

 Even as website design techniques evolve and better design tools are introduced, the principles of good web design remain.
 Successful websites are fundamentally sound because all the small details across elements are executed well.
 This allows the website to become an effective and efficient touchpoint where customers can interact with the brand or the company.
 It balances the design elements which enhances the content legibility, increases engagement, and improves user experience.